fbpx

 Family Fostering Partners uses cookies and analytical tracking in order to improve your experience on our website.
 Please provide consent for this process by clicking the consent button below.
 You can opt-out at any time by visiting familyfosteringpartners.co.uk/opt-out.

 Foster carers come from all different walks of life, bearing different experiences and backgrounds.
 Each carer brings a unique skill set and personality to the table.
 This allows them to show joy and love to the foster child in need best suited to them.
 An individual from any background, heritage, gender identity, and religion can foster.
 It doesn’t matter about your sexual preferences, marital status, or any other defining feature that makes up your identity.
-No aspect of your personal identity disqualifies you from becoming a foster parent.
+No aspect of your personal identity disqualifies you from becoming a foster parent in the UK.
 We believe that diversity makes everyone stronger and the unique things about everyone should be celebrated!

-We often receive inquiries about the spare bedroom rule and its significance in determining what disqualifies you from becoming a foster parent.
-A spare bedroom, as per this rule, is a room in your home outfitted with essential furniture such as a bed, wardrobe, chest of drawers, and adequate space for personal belongings.
+We often receive inquiries about the spare bedroom rule and its significance in determining what stops you from fostering in the UK.
+A spare bedroom, as per this rule, is a room in your home outfitted with essential furniture, such as a bed, wardrobe, chest of drawers, and adequate space for personal belongings.
 This bedroom must not be shared with anyone else, including your own children.
-The ownership status of your house, whether owned or rented, is irrelevant as long as there is a spare room available for a foster child to call their own.
-This requirement is crucial in providing the foster child with a sense of personal space and privacy, and not meeting this requirement is a factor that can disqualify you from becoming a foster parent.

-Can I foster if I have a criminal record?
+Can I Foster if I Have a Criminal Record?

 You will not be considered for fostering if your caution or conviction is related to violence against children or a sexual offence.
 This is important as safeguarding children is always a number one priority for foster care agencies.
 This rule applies if either you or your partner has a conviction as everyone within the household will be assessed as part of the application.

-Can I foster if I have pets?
+Can I Foster if I have Pets?

 Pets are a fantastic addition to any household and bring plenty of love and joy to families.
-Usually, it is no problem to foster if you have a pet.
-Your pet will be considered as part of your home assessment during your application and there are usually no issues.
+Usually, it is no problem to foster if you have pets.
+Your pets will be considered as part of your home assessment during your application and there are usually no issues.
 However, we do not allow applications from anyone who owns a pet from the Dangerous Wild Animals Act 1976 and the Dangerous Dogs Act 1991/1997.
 For more information, please read our dedicated blog post on fostering with pets.

-No diagnosis will automatically disqualify you from fostering in the UK, as long as you are fit and healthy enough to care for a child full time.
+No health condition will automatically disqualify you from fostering in the UK, as long as you are fit and healthy enough to care for a child full time.
 Your health condition or disability must not impair your ability to provide daily nurture to a foster child, which is a key factor in determining what disqualifies you from becoming a foster parent.
 This requirement applies regardless of whether you have a physical health condition or a mental health condition.
-As part of your application process, you will undergo a medical check, and your ability to handle the challenging nature of the role will be assessed.
-Individual circumstances are always taken into account, and you will have the opportunity to discuss everything openly with your supervising social worker.

 Understanding What Disqualifies You from Becoming a Foster Parent: Don’t Let Worries Stop You, Contact Us Today!

 Overall, if you have a strong desire to become a foster parent and help make a huge difference to young people’s lives in your area, what’s stopping you?
 Any worries or concerns about your suitability to foster can be discussed confidentially with professional fostering specialists at Family Fostering Partners.
+You can get in touch by visiting our Contact Us page, by phoning 0330 0948816 or by emailing info@familyfosteringpartners.co.uk.

 return to news & blogs